DownD/MetinPythonLib/README.md

     Sends an attack packet to the server, the type is usually 0.<br>

   - SendStatePacket(\<float\>x,\<float\>y,\<float\>rotation_angle,\<byte\>eFunc, \<byte\>uArgs)<br>
-    Sends a packet containing the current state of the main player, can be used to change position,rotation and attack state on server side only)
+    Sends a packet containing the current state of the main player, can be used to change position,rotation and attack state on server side only.
     The value eFunc can take the fallowing values: CHAR_STATE_ATTACK,CHAR_STATE_STOP,CHAR_STATE_WALK<br>
     If eFunc == CHAR_STATE_ATTACK then the uArgs value can take one of the following values:
         - CHAR_STATE_ARG_HORSE_ATTACK1